supabase-community/supabase-by-example/README.md

 - nextjs-pages
 - sveltekit
 - react
+- express (Magic Link + Otp SignIn flow and Reset Password and Change Email flow)
-- react-auth-ui (only in magic-link example at the moment)
+- react-auth-ui (only in Magic Link + Otp SignIn flow example at the moment)

 ## Getting started